h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

 -  **How do I improve the performance of an ensemble?**

   If you find that your ensemble is not performing better than the best base learner, then you can try a few different things.
-First make sure to try the default metalearner (GLM) and then try the other options for ``metalearner_algorithm``.
+First make sure to try the default metalearner ("AUTO") and then try the other options for ``metalearner_algorithm``.
 Once fully customized `metalearner support <https://0xdata.atlassian.net/browse/PUBDEV-5086>`__ is added, you can try out different hyperparamters for the metalearner algorithm as well.

   Second, look to see if there are base learners that are performing much worse than the other base learners (for example, a GLM).
 If so, remove them from the ensemble and try again.